freenas/freenas-docs/userguide/plugins.rst

 .. figure:: %imgpath%/plugins-available.png

    Viewing the List of Available Plugins
-#endif freenas

-.. note:: If the list of available plugins is not displayed, open :ref:`Shell` and verify that the %brand% system can :command:`ping` an address on the Internet.
+If the list of available plugins is not displayed, open :ref:`Shell` and verify that the %brand% system can :command:`ping` an address on the Internet.
 If it cannot, add a default gateway address and DNS server address in :menuselection:`Network --> Global Configuration`.

-#ifdef freenas
 Click :guilabel:`Browse a Collection` to toggle the plugins list between
 `iXsystems plugins <https://www.freenas.org/plugins/>`__,